How to stop stress causing weight gain

 2. Get adequate sleep 7-8 hours per night.
 Sleeping allows the body to reset our hormones

 3. Regular exercise: Exercise for at least 30 minutes most days of the week.
-This has been shown to help reduce stress levels.
+Science has proven this reduces stress levels.

-In conclusion stress can cause weight gain by disrupting our hormone levels causing poor eating habits as well as a lack of energy causing physical inactivity.
-Stress responses can be a vicious cycle that need to be addressed adequately to provide us with both optimal physical and mental health.
+In conclusion, stress can cause weight gain by disrupting our hormone levels, leading to poor eating habits and a lack of energy, which in turn results in physical inactivity.
+Stress responses create a vicious cycle that we need to address adequately.
+By managing stress effectively, we can achieve optimal physical and mental health.

 Heath Jones is the founder of Active & Ageless and has over 20 years’ experience in the Health & Wellness space.